ColumPaget/filewatch/README.md

 The 'seconds' argument is the time that the hash was valid for, expressed in seconds since epoch.
 This and the filesize are used to give some assurance that the file hasn't changed since the hash was taken.

+### xattr actions

+The xachangelog and xachangelast actions record details of file changes in file extended attributes.
+The xachangelast action just records the user, program and time details of the change.
+The xachangelog action stores a list of such details, fitting as many change records as it can into the extended attribute on a first-in-first-out basis.

+Extended attributes can be viewed by running the 'getfattr -m - -d <filename>' command as root.
+The '-m -' option is needed to ensure that all attributes (including trusted) are listed, not just 'user' attributes.
+On XFS filesystems the command 'attr -R -l <filename>' can be used to list extended attributes, and 'attr -R -g <attribute> <filename>' can be used to view the value of an attribute.

 ### arguments:

-the 'log' and 'syslog' actions take an argument that defines the message.
+The 'log' and 'syslog' actions take an argument that defines the message.
 This argument can include 'variables' that are substituted with values relating to the event.
 For example:

 ```
 syslog:crit "executable modified path=$(path) by $(user)@$(ip) $(prog)" exec modify